SRHSB Amsterdam 2026

 12:45–13:15 The Welburn Lecture

-Prof. Dr. Ahmad Elderwy (Professor of Paediatrics, Asyut, Egypt)
+Prof. Dr. Ahmad Elderwy (Professor of Pediatric Urology, Asyut, Egypt)

 Title: The dilemma of spina bifida in Egypt